hanthom/thinky-practice-1/readme.md

-Atom snippets for formatted comments and function creations Add these to your snippets.cson
+Atom snippets for formatted comments and function creations.

+Add these to your snippets.cson
 ```
 '.source.coffee':